imdibr/SkyConnect/README.md

-# chicago
+# Chicago
-A website which helps you ease emotion burdens
+A website chatbot which helps you ease emotion burdens Developed for a friend of mine